A Rethink on Emergency Lighting Systems

 Where from here?

-Smartscape has delivered thousands of DALI projects and has now got a full suite of DALI2 emergency fixtures.
-We now can deliver a fully integrated solution with ALL lighting in a building being controlled and monitored from the one system.
+Smartscape has delivered thousands of DALI projects and now has a full suite of DALI-2 emergency fixtures.
+We can deliver a fully integrated solution with all lighting in a building being controlled and monitored from the one system.

 - You will have reduced implementation costs, with a simple install, less hardware and access to competitively priced fittings.